-In order for the GOC to register your body corporate you must complete an application for retention.
+In order for the GOC to renew your registration you must complete an application for retention.

 As part of this application you will be required to confirm to us that the information we hold about you is correct, and update any information where necessary.
 Confirmation information you will be asked to provide includes:

-- The names and addresses of where you practise, as well as a contact address and the registered address of your business (where appropriate); and - A declaration from you that the company is fit to carry on business, or information about criminal or disciplinary investigations relating to the company or its directors, which we will need to consider before allowing your registration.
-This is discussed in more detail below.
+- The names and addresses of where you practise, as well as a contact address; - Information about your policy of insurance; and - A declaration from you that you are a fit person to practise, or information about health conditions, or criminal or disciplinary investigations, which we will need to consider before allowing your registration.
+This is discussed in more detail.